ReactTraining/react-workshop/README.md

 $ npm start
 ```

 In both of those commands you'll get a CLI menu asking what you want to do next.
 To make sure you can run the code, just do `npm start app` and choose any of the apps in the menu.

-Then go to `localhost:3000` in your browser.
+Go to `localhost:3000` in your browser.
+You have to do this manually.

-👍 If the app shows up in the browser, you're ready to go.
+If the application renders up in the browser, you're ready to go. 👍

 Remember to [learn the JavaScript syntax that matters the most to React](https://reacttraining.com/blog/javascript-the-react-parts/) before attending the workshop.
 Many of our attendees say this article was essential for their preparedness for the workshop.